mostafaroshdy1/ai-chatbot/README.md

 # Database
+- In ai provider table add the supported providers (only gemini & openai for now)
-- In models table add the api keys and models (openai and gemini currently supported)
+- In models table add the api keys and the AI models